Conflux-Chain/conflux-rust/internal_contract/README.md

 + *For gas consumption*: If a transaction calls a contract with non-empty `sponsor_for_gas` and the sender is in the `whitelist` of the contract and the gas fee specified by the transaction is within the `sponsor_limit_for_gas_fee`, the gas consumption of the transaction is paid from the `sponsor_balance_for_gas` of the contract (if it is sufficient) rather than from the sender’s balance, and the execution of the transaction would fail if the `sponsor_balance_for_gas` cannot afford the gas consumption.
 Otherwise, the sender should pay for the gas consumption.
 + *For storage collateral*: If a transaction calls a contract with non-empty `sponsor_balance_for_collateral` and the sender is in the `whitelist` of the contract,  the collateral for storage incurred in the execution of the transaction is deducted from `sponsor_balance_for_collateral` of the contract, and the owner of those modified storage entries is set to the contract address accordingly.
 Otherwise, the sender should pay for the collateral for storage incurred in the execution.

 Both sponsorship for gas and for collateral can be updated by calling the SponsorControl contract.
-The current sponsors can call this contract to transfer funds to increase the sponsor balances directly, and the current sponsor for gas is also allowed to increase the `sponsor_limit_for_gas_fee` without transferring new funds.
-Other normal accounts can replace the current sponsors by calling this contract and providing more funds for sponsorship.
+The current sponsor can call this contract to transfer funds to increase the sponsor balances directly, and the current sponsor for gas is also allowed to increase the `sponsor_limit_for_gas_fee` without transferring new funds.
+Other normal accounts can replace the current sponsor by calling this contract and providing more funds for sponsorship.

 ## Sponsorship Replacement

+When a contract is created, its `sponsor_for_gas` and `sponsor_for_collateral` will be initialized by zero address, and the sponsor balance will be initialized by 0.

-To replace the `sponsor_for_gas` of a contract, the new sponsor should call function `setSponsorForGas(address contractAddr, uint upperBound)` and transfer to the contract a fund.
+To replace the `sponsor_for_gas` of a contract, the new sponsor should call function `setSponsorForGas(address contractAddr, uint upperBound)` and transfer to the internal contract a fund.
 The following conditions are required to replace sponsor for gas:

 1. The transferred fund should more than the current `sponsor_balance_for_gas` of the contract.
 2. The new value for `sponsor_limit_for_gas_fee` (specified the `upperBound` parameter) should be no less than the old sponsor’s limit unless the old `sponsor_limit_for_gas_fee` cannot afford the old limit.
-3. The transferred fund should be >= 1000 times of the new limit, so that it is sufficient to subsidize at least `1000` transactions calling C.
+3. The transferred fund should be >= 1000 times of the new limit, so that it is sufficient to subsidize at least `1000` transactions calling the contract.

-If the above conditions are satisfied, the remaining `sponsor_balance_for_gas` will be refunded to the old `sponsor_for_gas`, and then `sponsor_balance_for_gas`, `sponsor_for_gas` and `sponsor_limit_for_gas_fee` will be updated according to the new sponsor’s specification.
+If the above conditions are satisfied, the remaining `sponsor_balance_for_gas` will be refunded to the old `sponsor_for_gas`, and the fund transferred to the internal contract will be added to the `sponsor_balance_for_gas` of the contract.
+Then the `sponsor_for_gas` and `sponsor_limit_for_gas_fee` will be updated according to the new sponsor’s specification.
 Otherwise, an exception will be triggered.

 The replacement of `sponsor_for_collateral` is similar except that there is no analog of the limit for gas fee.
 The function is `setSponsorForCollateral(address contractAddr)`.
-The new sponsor should transfer to C a fund more than the fund provided by the current sponsor for collateral of the contract.
+The new sponsor should transfer a fund more than the fund provided by the current sponsor for collateral of the contract.
 Then the current `sponsor_for_collateral` will be fully refunded, i.e. the sum of `sponsor_balance_for_collateral` and the total collateral for storage used by the contract, and both collateral sponsorship fields are changed as the new sponsor’s request accordingly.
 A contract account is also allowed to be a sponsor.

 ## Add Sponsor Balance